 In 1975 he began working in state television.
 Three years later Roberts began filing stories for flagship current affairs show Eyewitness, including this piece on punk music (Eyewitness News came later).
 At Eyewitness he "learned about writing, directing and producing, and loved it".

-In 1981, after criticism from Prime Minister Robert Muldoon, Roberts' TVNZ employers broadcast an apology over an Eyewitness report by him which examined the merits of National Education Minister Merv Wellington, and opposition spokesman Russell Marshall.
+In 1981, after criticism from Prime Minister Robert Muldoon, Roberts' employers broadcast an apology over an Eyewitness report by him which examined the merits of National Education Minister Merv Wellington, and opposition spokesman Russell Marshall.
 Roberts quit in disgust, after expressing that disgust to his superior with legendary gusto.

-Communicado — which began in the mid-80s — soon grew to become one of the country's most successful independent production companies, at one point employing more than 100 people.
-It was one of the first independent companies to specialize in popular factual TV programming.
+Communicado — which began in the mid-80s — soon grew to become one of the country's most successful independent production companies, at one point employing more than 100 people (not all fulltimers), with offices in Auckland, Wellington and Singapore.
+Although corporate videos were a key earner, Communicado was also one of the first independent companies to specialize in popular factual TV programming.

 Communicado's productions ranged across business and tourism videos, advertising, and a run of magazine programmes and TV documentaries.
 Some of the company's work — like the Roberts-narrated ANZ Magic Minutes spots — blurred traditional lines between advertising and journalism.

 TV shows included Heroes, Mud and Glory, That's Fairly Interesting, Magic Kiwis, and New Zealand at War, an account of New Zealand's role in WWII.
 In the process Communicado's television work developed a reputation for being energetic, upbeat, and for some, unashamedly populist.
 Roberts riposte to high-brow critics was that television and journalism are ultimately about clarity, and that "a lot of people mistake simplicity and clarity for being downmarket".